sonic-net/sonic-mgmt/docs/PFC-test-plan.md

         with DSCP != Pi, Pm.
-   * Keysight Rx port should not receive any Test data traffic with DSCP == Pi, Pm as these frames should not be transmitted by the DUT due to the PFC PAUSE storm received from Keysight Rx port.
+   * Keysight Rx port should not receive any Test data traffic with DSCP == Pi, Pm as these frames should not be transmitted by the Device Under Test ( DUT ) due to the PFC PAUSE storm received from Keysight Rx port.
 5. Stop the PFC PAUSE storm.
 6. Now start the Test data traffic again for a fixed duration.
-7. Verify as there is no PFC PAUSE received by DUT, the Keysight Rx port should receive all the Test data packets.
+7. Verify as there is no PFC PAUSE received by Device Under Test ( DUT ), the Keysight Rx port should receive all the Test data packets.
 8. Repeat the test with a different set of lossless priority values

 ### Test Case #3 - PFC PAUSE with lossy priorities

 #### Test Objective

-Verify DUT processes the PFC PAUSE frame with lossy priorities properly.
+Verify Device Under Test ( DUT ) processes the PFC PAUSE frame with lossy priorities properly.

 #### Test Configuration

-- On SONiC DUT configure a single lossless priority value Pi (0 \<= i \<= 7).
+- On SONiC Device Under Test ( DUT ) configure a single lossless priority value Pi (0 \<= i \<= 7).
 - Configure following traffic items on the Keysight device:
   1. Test data traffic: A traffic item from the Keysight Tx port to